netgen/docker-development-setup/README.md

 Before running, make sure to generate the TLS certificates and store them in a `/private/ssl` directory.
 The instructions are provided [here](https://docs.netgen.io/projects/lds/en/latest/ubuntu/ssl.html).

+### DB Managment

+This project comes with a DB Management tool called Cloudbeaver, which is basically a DBeaver distribution made for running in a Docker container.
+To use, to the following:

+1. Start the container
+2. (At the moment, subject to change (hopefully)) Visit http://localhost:8080/
+3. Register with a chosen username and password
+4. Add a MySQL connection:
+  - add new driver --> MySQL
+  - host: `mysql`
+  - port: 3306
+  - connection name: arbitrary
+  - username: `root` by default
+  - user password: `admin` by default
+  - DRIVER PROPERTIES --> allowPublicKeyRetrieval: true
+4. Test the connection.
+It should be green
+5. CREATE

+Now, you may click the logo in the upper left corner and proceed with the login.
+Optionally, check `Save credentials` if you're lazy and care not for security.

 ## Architecture

 This project implements a common web development practice of having a development Docker container with everything preinstalled.